top of page

 Different instruments will be used to gently lift your toenail from your nail bed, and then remove it from the nail root.

-A chemical (either phenol or sodium hydroxide) is applied to the nail root using q-tips.
+A chemical is then used to burn the nail root with precision.

 Your toe will be bandaged up.
 And you receive a post-op kit to take home.